weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 >Note: Both {{ weavedns }} and {{ weaveproxy }} services can also be started independently, if required, see `weave --help` for more information.

-See the [Weave Docker API Proxy documentation](https://github.com/weaveworks/weave/blob/master/site/proxy.md) for more information about the `Weave Docker API`.
+See the [Weave Docker API Proxy documentation](https://github.com/weaveworks/weave/blob/master/site/proxy.md) for more information about the {{ weaveproxy }}.

 Now you are ready to deploy containers and also use DNS so that the containers can discover each other.